 Additionally, if the setting pertains to a specific feature in YNAB (e.g. Goals, Payees, Budget Accounts, Budget Categories, the memo field), I’ve tagged that setting accordingly.
 So if you’re looking for everything that affects a particular feature or function, you can click on the tag and find all of the setting that might be of interest.

 Descriptions & Images

 Each setting has been described as clearly as possible — what it does and how it might improve your budgeting experience.
 Visual aids have been provided (images and animated gifs) wherever possible and appropriate.

 Assessments & Opinions

 Since this is an unofficial guide, I’ve given myself leeway to voice opinions and be subjective in a number of ways.
 At the top of each setting’s description you’ll find a little box listing which YNAB screen the setting impacts as well as the following three elements:

 Each setting has been classified as either primarily impacting the aesthetics (looks) or the functionality of the You Need a Budget application.

 Each setting has a Usefulness Rating from 1 (pretty useless) to 5 (very useful) as well as tbd (to be determined) and n/a (not applicable; usually reserved for settings rendered obsolete by changes to YNAB but still included in the Toolkit).

 These ratings are entirely subjective.
 They are based on my own budgeting experience as well as 8+ years of coaching clients of every stripe dealing with a wide range of financial circumstances.
-My ratings, though subjective, are based on best practice in the context of human behavior and as the setting helps or hinders positive behavior change and reinforcement.
+My ratings, though subjective, are based on best practice in the context of human behavior and how much I think the setting helps or hinders positive behavior change and reinforcement.